 Specialty Clinics Specialty Referrals

 Hearing and speech are essential to learning for children.
 Most babies are born with normal hearing but every year three out of every 1,000 babies are born with hearing loss.
 This loss can be in one or both ears.
-Hearing loss many times affects how your child's brain develops.
-Hearing loss can also lead to a delay in speech and language development.
-Social-emotional development and academic performance at school is often affected, too.
+Hearing loss in children can affect the way their brain develops causing far-reaching effects.
+These may include difficulties with speech and language, impaired social emotional development and reduced academic performance.

 Signs and symptoms of hearing loss in children can be different for every child.
 If your child was born with hearing loss, it is most often discovered during a newborn hearing screening in the hospital shortly after birth.
 Most of the complications of hearing loss can be prevented if your child is diagnosed by 3 months of age and appropriate treatment begins before your child is 6 months old.
 If the hearing loss happened after your child was born, you might be one of the first people to notice hearing or speech difficulties.